Riduidel/aadarchi/README.md

 please run `mvn verify` which will create a project from the archetype and run `mvn package` which will trigger Java class compilation and run and Asciidoc documentation generation.

+### Releasing
+Can be performed only on a machine having Nicolas Delsaux GPG key allowing to sign to maven central (not yet enabled on GitHub).

+Don't forget to activate the `-Prelease` profile, which enable all the good things (Sonatype staging, signing, ...)

 ## Architecture
 Way more details are available in the [architecture documentation (which uses this system, obviously)](https://riduidel.github.io/agile-architecture-documentation-system/).